soccin/Compgen2016_VariantCalling/Labs/0_Intro2Unix/exercises/1_BashProgramming.md

 There are a number of preset variables that are create whenever you start a bash shell (command line / terminal).
 These variable are (mostly) inherited in any bash script you write.
 They function as _global_ variables but the term used in shells is __Environment__ variables.

-To see the environment variables set for your current shell use the `printenv` command.
+To see the environment variables set for your current shell use the `printenv` or `env` command.
 You should see something like:

 ```bash
 $ printenv